Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

 \subsection{Denoising after demosaicking}

-After obtaining an effective demosaicking algorithm, we continue to use the data-driven convolutional neural network to fit the complex noise that is changed by demosaicking.
-In order to overcome the limitation that the joint network can only handle a low level of noise, we train the denoising network separately according to the standard deviation of the noise.
+Since the demosaicking stage is trained in a noise-free setting, when a noisy input is demosaicked its output will contain a correlated residual noise.
+Removing this noise also requires learning.
+We therefore propose to use a denoising network to remove the structured noise resulting from demosaicking a noisy CFA image.
+We first learn a network for each noise level, but in the experiment sections we will also consider a noise level flexible network trained on a range of noise levels (with $\sigma \in [0,20]$ as in~\cite{gharbi2016deep}).
+In the noise level flexible network, the noise map shown in Figure~\ref{Algorithm} is introduced, which consists of the standard deviation $\sigma$ of Gaussian noise added to the CFA image.

-For the denoising network, we continue to use the same Inception block architecture as the demosaicking network shown in Figure~\ref{Algorithm}.
-In the denoising stage, the convolutional neural network is not learning the usual residuals, but learning the noise distribution of the image.
-We use our proposed demosaicking algorithm to process the noisy CFA image.
-And then use the denoising network to remove the noise of the noisy image.
+For the denoising network, we also use the same Inception block architecture as the demosaicking network.
+As shown in Figure~\ref{Algorithm}, the demosaicked image is used as input to the denoising stage.
+In addition, the features computed at the last layer of the demosaicking stage are reused by introducing them into the denoising stage by a skip connection.